 In 2021, Freeman hit .300/.393/.503 with 31 home runs and 83 RBIs while helping the Braves win their fourth consecutive NL East title, despite the team being without superstar Ronald Acuna Jr. for the final two-plus months of the regular season.
 Then, in the playoffs, Freeman hit .304/.420/.625 with five homers and 11 RBIs as the Braves captured the franchise’s first world championship since 1995.

 Rather than paying up to keep Freeman in Atlanta, the Braves instead opted to acquire Matt Olson in a trade with the Oakland A's on Monday.
 Atlanta also gave Olson, 27, an eight-year, $168 million deal.

 According to MLB Network's Jon Heyman, the Braves offered Freeman a five-year, $140 million deal, but the first baseman was seeking a six-year contract.
-The Boston Red Sox, New York Yankees, San Diego Padres, Tampa Bay Rays and Toronto Blue Jays were other teams rumored to be in pursuit of Freeman during the free-agent process.
+The Boston Red Sox, New York Yankees, San Diego Padres, Tampa Bay Rays and Toronto Blue Jays were also rumored to be in pursuit of Freeman during the free-agent process.